 “The health crisis and economic downturn have forced a fundamental rethink of growth and its relationship to outcomes for people and planet.
 Policy-makers have a remarkable opportunity to seize this moment and shape new economic systems that are highly productive while growing shared prosperity and environmental sustainability.”

 -- Saadia Zahidi, Managing Director, World Economic Forum

-Building on decades of experience in benchmarking competitiveness, the World Economic Forum’s Global Competitiveness Index 4.0 assesses the set of factors that determine an economy’s level of productivity – widely considered as the single most important driver of long-term growth.
-These factors are organized in twelve pillars: institutions, infrastructure, technological readiness, macroeconomic context, health, education and skills, product market, labour market, financial system, market size, business dynamism, and innovation.
+Building on decades of experience in studying and benchmarking competitiveness, the World Economic Forum’s Global Competitiveness report assesses the set of factors that determine an economy’s level of productivity – widely considered as the single most important driver of long-term growth.

 Our 2020 report uses our tried and tested methodology and considers pathways for revival and transformation in four areas: the enabling environment, human capital, markets, and innovation.

 • Transforming the enabling environment: The report recommends that governments prioritize improving public service delivery, plan for managing public debt and expand digitization.
 In the longer term, more progressive taxation, and upgrading utilities and building greener infrastructure are recommended.

 • Transforming human capital: The report advocates a gradual transition from furlough schemes to a combination of proactive investments in new labour market opportunities, a scaling-up of reskilling and upskilling programmes, and safety nets to help drive the recovery.
 In the longer term, leaders should work to update education curricula, reform labour laws and improve the use of new talent-management technologies.